fhernandez2583/Project-Evaluation/README.md

 # Project-Evaluation

-The evaluation will have the user input cashflows for a project to receive the NPV and MIRR
+The evaluation will have the user input the cashflows for a project to receive the NPV and MIRR

-## The rating is taking into account the NPV and MIRR the calcuate the rating:
+## The rating is taking into account the NPV and MIRR the calculate the rating:

 * NPV will be calculated:
   * By using the cash flow of project revenue and expense